Colombia · Dossier

 Exchange vows against backdrops of emerald mountains, pristine Caribbean coastlines, or within historic haciendas surrounded by tropical gardens.

-With its warm hospitality, rich cultural heritage, and diverse landscapes all within one country, Colombia provides an unforgettable setting where couples can celebrate their love story.
+With its warm hospitality, rich cultural heritage, and diverse landscapes all within one country, Colombia provides an unforgettable setting where couples can gather their love story.

 The country's year-round tropical climate and affordable luxury make it an increasingly popular choice for couples seeking an authentic Latin American wedding experience.

-Couples drawn to Colombia also love nearby Costa Rica and Peru for a similar wedding experience.
+Couples drawn to Colombia often stay at nearby Costa Rica and Peru.
+Same weather window, a slightly different room.

 Incredible Value for Luxury